sharppy/SHARPpy/README.md

 %RAW%
 ```

 The data within the file should be of the format (Pressure [mb], Height MSL [m], Temperature [C], Dewpoint [C], Wind Direction [deg], Wind Speed [kts]).
-If the temperature, dewpoint, wind direction, or wind direction values are all set to -9999 (such as in the example below), SHARPpy will treat that isobaric level as being below the ground:
+If the temperature, dewpoint, wind direction, or wind direction values are all set to -9999 (such as in the example below), SHARPpy will treat that isobaric level as being below the ground.  -9999 is the placeholder for missing data:

 ```
  1000.00,    34.00,  -9999.00,  -9999.00,  -9999.00,  -9999.00